-This role is available at our HMP YOI Drake Hall site, which is both a Young Offenders Institute (18–21 years) and Adult female prison with a diverse range of nursing needs.
-Drake Hall currently holds a maximum of 340 sentenced prisoners.
-This brings a great opportunity to embrace change and embed culture.
-The role will be an experience like no other, requiring a diverse and mixed nursing skills and background.
+The role brings a great opportunity to embrace change and embed culture and will be an experience like no other, requiring a diverse and mixed level of nursing skills.
 One minute you could be delivering a nurse led clinic and the next you are attending an emergency response.

 So what do we have to offer?

-If you are new to offender health, we will create a suitable induction package to ensure you are equipped for this exciting role.
+If you are new to nursing or offender health, we will create a suitable induction package to ensure you are equipped for this exciting role.

-As an RGN with valid NMC registration, you’ll bring a good knowledge of clinical governance and experience of carrying out clinical audits.
-We’ll want to see evidence of your continued professional development, and a real passion for taking your skills even further.
+As an RGN/RN 1 with valid NMC registration, you’ll bring a good knowledge of clinical governance and a real passion for taking your skills even further.

 It goes without saying that you’ll have a solid understanding of health and safety, along with exemplary record keeping skills.
 Self-motivated and able to work autonomously, you’ll show plenty of initiative when it comes to handling a wide range of situations.